-

 - Informed views.
 Members are expected to be informed and knowledgeable about the entity's business and the matters before the board.
 Members should have read their board papers before meetings and keep themselves informed about the environment in which the entity operates.

 - Financial literacy.
 Boards monitor financial performance and thus all members must be financially literate.
 They should not rely on other members who have financial qualifications and should undertake training to improve their own financial skills where necessary.
+The Chair is responsible for ensuring appropriate training and development opportunities are made available to board members to help fill skill or knowledge gaps in the board.

 - Sector knowledge.
 Members need to make themselves familiar with the activities of the entity and sector.
 This is likely to include attending induction sessions and ongoing background study.

-Governance manual content: General responsibilities of members
+Summary: General responsibilities of members

 At a minimum a good governance manual should cover: